 Bankruptcy petition mistakes

 It is critical to remember that your bankruptcy petition must contain a complete and total disclosure of all your assets and debts.
 Not just the debts you wish to disclose or discharge, but all debts including potentially non-dischargable debt like student loans and taxes.
-That being said the following list contains common omissions that clients often "forget" or fail to disclose on their petition:
+The following is a list of the top 10 issues that debtors often "forget" or fail to disclose on their petition:

-- Land or houses in another state maybe you inherited .
+- Land or houses in another State. (includes jointly owned inherited property)

 - Business entities you started or owned in the last 6 years even if no assets.